8.4K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Fort Worth is currently 1.6 times the WHO annual air quality guideline value
+PM2.5 concentration in Fort Worth air currently meets the WHO annual air quality guideline value

 Moderate 52 US AQI